kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all defined Storage Volumes in the defined Storage Pool
-* **POST**: Create a new Storage Volume in the Storage Pool
+* **POST**: Create a new Storage Volume in the Storage Pool The return resource is a task resource * See Resource: Task *
     * name: The name of the Storage Volume
     * type: The type of the defined Storage Volume
     * capacity: The total space which can be used to store volumes